 This is a loss that I had to allow myself to grieve in order to overcome those feelings of envy and disappointment.

-The baby photos magnified the stepmom outsider feelings, and it was easier for me to pretend that there were no memories before I came into picture, rather than accept this as a reality of our family.
+The baby photos magnified my experience feeling like an outsider, and it was easier for me to pretend that there were no memories before I came into picture, rather than accept this as a reality of our family.

 A Shift of Perspective